MystenLabs/seal/UsingSeal.md

 Note that the encryption does **not** conceal the size of the message.
 If message size is considered sensitive, pad the message with zeros until its length no longer reveals meaningful information.

 > [!NOTE]
-> You may use Seal to encrypt an ephemeral symmetric key, which is then used to encrypt the actual data.
-This approach is useful when storing encrypted content as immutable data on Walrus while keeping the encrypted ephemeral key on Sui.
-By storing the key separately, you can rotate it over time, for example, to switch to a different set of key servers, without modifying the underlying content.
+> Seal supports encrypting an ephemeral symmetric key, which you can use to encrypt your actual content.
+This approach is useful when storing encrypted data immutably on Walrus while keeping the encrypted key separately on Sui.
+By managing the key separately, you can update access policies or rotate key servers without modifying the stored content.

 > [!TIP]
-> `encryptedBytes` returned above is an object you can parse using `EncryptedObject.parse(encryptedBytes)`.
-It includes, among other things, the encryption's associated id.
+> The `encryptedBytes` returned from the encryption call can be parsed using `EncryptedObject.parse(encryptedBytes)`.
+It returns an EncryptedObject instance that includes metadata such as the ID and other associated fields.

 Decryption involves a few additional steps:
 - The app must create a `SessionKey` object to access the decryption keys for a specific package.